 Training for all teachers.
 Do all teachers have the skills of research themselves?
 Allow your librarian to run training sessions for teachers.
 Ensure that any trainee teacher knows and understands the role of the school library and the librarian.
 Librarians need to run classes on all teacher training courses.
 One of the first things a newly qualified teacher should be doing is finding the school library and the librarian.
 If new teachers do not know about the school library how can we expect them to excite and encourage their students to use it.

-Bring teachers and librarians together on subjects that fit easily. history, art, geography and get them to work together to collate good resources.
+Bring teachers and librarians together through all subjects, not just history, art and geography, open the door to science, PE, etc and get them to work together to collate good resources.
 Get the librarian into the classrooms to demonstrate how to use these resources and insist on referencing in all year groups.

 I hope this is useful to anyone reading it.
 Please feel free to comment and share.
 I would love to hear from any Headteacher or School Librarian on how they are effecting change where they work.